"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 For delivery rates in excess of 100 mcg/hour, multiple systems may be used.

-The initial DURAGESIC dose may be increased after 3 days based on the daily dose of supplemental opioid analgesics required by the patient on the second or third day of the initial application.
+The dosing interval for DURAGESIC is 72 hours.
+Do not increase the DURAGESIC dose for the first time until at least 3 days after the initial application.
+Titrate the dose based on the daily dose of supplemental opioid analgesics required by the patient on the second or third day of the initial application.

 Base dosage increments on the daily dosage of supplementary opioids, using the ratio of 45 mg/24 hours of oral morphine to a 12 mcg/hour increase in DURAGESIC dose.